saif-ellafi/NarraNG/README.md

             Narrator initialized.
 On wizard, use the following inputs:
                 - Number selection
                 - Empty For random selection
+                - #n to generate n of each possible selection
                 - Any text for customized entry
                 - 0 to return and do nothing
 '''